membraneframework/membrane_tutorials/videoroom/videoroom.md

     };

-  //no worries, we will put something into this functions :)
+  //no worries, we will put something into these functions :)
   }
   ```
   Let's start with a constructor to define what how our room will be created.
 We need to declare member fields used in this part of the constructor in the class body first: